 Financial services branding—naming, in particular—requires a delicate balance; one that straddles the line between sounding too commonplace and too creative.
-After all, your clients are trusting you with their hard earned money, so while you need to be unique and memorable, you also need to instill a sense of trust and credibility.
+After all, your clients are trusting you with their hard-earned money, so while you need to be unique and memorable, you also need to instill a sense of trust and credibility.

 To strike the right tone, we work to create financial brand names that communicate the firm’s core strengths and key attributes.
-We may also utilize a metaphor to convey the qualities of the company, or a descriptive hybrid name that is part literal and part evocative.
+We may also utilize a metaphor to convey the qualities of the company or a descriptive hybrid name that is part literal and part evocative.

 Here are a few of the financial services companies we have branded, along with a short rationale as to their name.

 FourBridges Capital – A mergers & acquisitions firm based in Chattanooga, TN.
 The company “spans” the middle market and provides bridge loans.
 In addition, the city is at the crossroads of four rivers.
-The names captures a sense of the locale, as well as providing a metaphor for connecting clients and capital.
+The name captures a sense of the locale, as well as providing a metaphor for connecting clients and capital.

 Parkworth Wealth Management – As a fee-for-service wealth management provider, this client needed a name that exuded a sense of both warmth and trust.
-In this case we chose a “positive connotation” approach to naming, choosing words that are perennial favorites, but combined in new and interesting ways.
+In this case, we chose a “positive connotation” approach to naming, choosing words that are perennial favorites but combined in new and interesting ways.
 You can see this naming strategy in brands such as OnStar and BrightHouse.
 These two-word combo names also open up two sets of brand lexicon or marketing language to draw upon.
 The word “park” conjures up pleasant and welcoming environments.
 The word “worth” brings up net worth, high worth, worthwhile, etc. Blending these concepts created a new name that sounded “money-ish” or “financial-ish.”
-In other words, it puts the potential customer in the right mind set, one that compliments the brand… creating financial environments where customers thrive.
+In other words, it puts the potential customer in the right mindset, one that compliments the brand… creating financial environments where customers thrive.

 PrivatePlus Mortgage – When Private Bank out of Buckhead, Georgia approached us for a name for their mortgage business, they knew it couldn’t just be Private Mortgage (it would sound generic as well as misleading… as a bank, they don’t do “private” mortgages.)
-So the challenge was to create a name that fit with the parent company, while providing a sense of distinction and memorability.
+So the challenge was to create a name that fit with the parent company while providing a sense of distinction and memorability.
 With the name PrivatePlus, they were able to speak to the “added value” they brought to the mortgage experience.
 The name also provided the added appeal of the alliteration of the “P”s (as in PayPal, CocaCola, BestBuy, etc.) As a fit-to-concept, PrivatePlus added up all the way around.

 If you are in need of a brilliant brand name for your financial services company, just fill out our Getting Started form for a no-obligation assessment of your project.
 Or call us at 828-877-2699 to discuss your needs.
 Either way, we’ll provide recommendations and solutions for branding that adds value to your bottom line